Part one of a two part review of ADHD After Dark by Ali Tuckman.

 “…when you add my survey respondents’ frequency of partnered sexual activity and their masturbation frequency, the men’s total is almost exactly the same as their desired frequency—like, amazingly almost exactly the same.
 They are clearly using masturbation in a compensatory way to make up for the partnered sex they aren’t getting.
 By contrast, women desire less frequent sex but are also masturbating much less, so they are falling about 25–30% below their desired total frequency, so they are not using masturbation as much as a compensation.”

 Section III Overcome Specific Issues is a brief manual for addressing common sexual problems and dysfunctions.
 Nothing here a skilled sex therapist doesn’t know and there are way better manuals out there.
-It could serve as a starter manual for a non-conservative client.
-The impact of ADHD and the research really isn’t mentioned much in this section beyond pointing out ADHD spouses are more open to consensual nonmonogomy.
+However, it could serve as a starter manual for a non-conservative client.
+The impact of ADHD and the research really isn’t mentioned much in this section beyond pointing out ADHD spouses are more open to consensual nonmonogamy.

 Overall, I was quite disappointed.
 I’m hoping the author will write some professional journal articles from the data collected as good information (research based) on this subject is badly needed.